DataFire/Integrations/integrations/generated/zoom_us/README.md

 *Output schema unknown*

 ### account
-Retrieve a sub account under the master account <aside>Your account must be a master account and have this privilege to get sub account.
-Zoom only assign this privilege to trusted partner</aside>
+Retrieve a sub account under the master account. <aside>Your account must be a master account and have this privilege to read sub accounts.
+Zoom only assigns this privilege to trusted partners</aside>.

 ```js